jinglingxing/Video-Processing/README.md

 # video processing and application
 ## TP1 problem:
+TP1 is about video segmentation.
+What I did in this TP is that I substracted foreground and background using two methods in the dataset(1700 frames), GMM and Optical flow and tested the performances of GMM and Optical flow in three cases.
+I wrote the implementation steps on the report and compared the output and groundtruth to evaluate the performance of my codes.

-TP1 is about video segmentation, comparing two methods, GMM and Optical flow.
-The detailed info, please click the link: [TP1 questions](https://github.com/jinglingxing/Video-Processing/blob/master/TP1/INF6803_H2018_TP1_EN_v2.pdf)
+The detailed info of questions, please click the link: [TP1 questions](https://github.com/jinglingxing/Video-Processing/blob/master/TP1/INF6803_H2018_TP1_EN_v2.pdf)

 This dataset including 1700 frames, which is on the baseline of highway.zip.
 Website link: [Dataset](http://jacarini.dinf.usherbrooke.ca/dataset2012/)